 Honestly, that choice is up to you!
 While the recipe below is written as a suggestion, you hold the key to making the final decision.
 You can spice it up and add jalapenos or keep it mellow without.
 Whatever you and your taste buds want, you can make it happen.

 How long do you cook the pinto beans in the slow cooker or crock-pot?

 Make sure to soak the beans overnight.
 After you have drained the beans, add them to the crockpot with the ham bone, celery, seasoning, and water.
 Heat on high for 5 hours.
 My mom would say to cook them overnight on low but I find that the pinto beans are overcooked and mushy.

 Can you use canned pinto beans in the slow cooker?

 Yes, you most definitely can.
-You may need to adjust your cooking time and make sure to drain the liquid off of the canned pinto beans.
 I personally prefer to use dry Pinto Beans because they have much less sodium and are much more flavorful!

 This recipe is one recipe that you’ll actually crave!
 Perfect for a chilly day, or just when you have the hankering for a delicious and hearty meal!